Azure/KAN/docs/tutorial/setup-guide.md

-# Azure Percept Open-Source Project - Setup guide
+# Azure Percept Open-Source Project: Setup guide

-## Pre-requisites
+## Prerequisites

 You need the following items before you start working with the self-hosting setup experience: